- August 7, 2022

 Many veterinary surgeons oppose it

 Surgical artificial insemination has been under scrutiny in Europe for over a decade.
-The stem from the fact the dogs undergo a highly invasive surgery to ensure pregnancy, presenting an unacceptable level of risk for dogs.
+The ethical issues stem from the fact the dogs undergo a highly invasive surgery to ensure pregnancy, presenting an unacceptable level of risk for dogs.

 A British paper from 2008 suggested using an ethical matrix to assess reproductive intervention in dogs.
 An ethical matrix is a tool that integrates values from those with different opinions in order to make a major decision.